dzimine/serverless-swarm/README.md

 At best, this may involve into a solid Serverless framework.

-At the current state, it is an experimenting ground with working examples that produce food for though and more experimenting.
+At the current state, it is an experimenting ground with working examples that produce food for thought and more experimenting.

 The sample functions and example wordcount map-reduce workflow are here with instructions of how to run them.
 The bioinformatic part contains some trade-